 Provide a single focus point.
 Design an icon with a single, centered point that immediately captures attention and clearly identifies your app.

-If you’re creating a macOS version of an iOS app, redesign your app icon.
-Your macOS app icon should be recognizable, but not a copy of your iOS app icon.
+If you’re creating a macOS version of an iOS app, design a new version of your app icon.
+Your macOS app icon should be recognizable, but not an exact copy of your iOS app icon.
 In particular, the macOS icon shouldn’t use the same rounded rectangle shape that the iOS icon uses.
 App Store, Maps, Notes, and Reminders provide icons for macOS and iOS that are recognizable, yet distinct from one another.
 Reexamine the way you use images and metaphors in your iOS app icon.
 For example, if the iOS app icon shows a tree inside the rectangle, consider using the tree itself for your macOS app icon.

 Use color judiciously.
 Don’t add color just to make the icon brighter.
 Also, smooth gradients typically work better than sharp delineations of color.